tailscale/tailscale/api.md

 }
 ```

 ## Update device node key expiry
 ``` http
 POST /api/v2/device/{deviceID}/key
 ```

 Disable or enable the expiry of the device's node key.
 When a device is added to a tailnet, its key expiry is set in the [General settings](https://login.tailscale.com/admin/settings/general) page of the admin console, with a duration between 1-180 days.
 If the key is not refreshed and expires, the device can no longer communicate with other devices in the tailnet.

 Use this API call setting `"keyExpiryDisabled": true` to disable key expiry for the device, so that the device can rejoin the tailnet.
 You then have the option to update the key and call this endpoint again, this time with `"keyExpiryDisabled": false` to re-enable expiry.

 ### Input parameters

-#### `{deviceid}` (required in URL path)
+#### `deviceid` (required in URL path)
 Supply the device of interest in the path using its ID.

 #### `keyExpiryDisabled` (optional in `POST` body)